 This Thanksgiving, when you think about all that you are thankful for, you are welcome to thank yourself.

 You’ve earned it.

 Valerie Gordon is a former television producer, a lifelong storyteller and the owner of career and communications firm, The Storytelling Strategist, along with the Commander-in-She, LLC.
-She speaks at conferences about developing a powerful personal narrative and works with corporations to grow future leaders, build strong teams and advance women throughout the organization.
+She runs workshops and webinars to help clients develop their powerful personal narrative and works with corporations to grow future leaders, build strong teams and advance women throughout the organization.